Rhode Island EITC #

 For more information or assistance finding a provider contact The Rhode Island Head Start Association at (401)-351-2750.
 Due to funding limitations, applicants may be placed on a waitlist.

-Households must meet 60% of Rhode Island’s Median Income Levels which are set each program year.
+Eligible households may receive a one-time credit of up to $1,221.
 In some emergency situations, crisis assistance is also available to help households in immediate danger of being without heat.

 How do I apply for HEAP in RI?